Diffuse interface approach to oxygen transport and metabolism under blood flow dynamics in microcirculations: Numerical methods

 \subsection{Fluid-rigid wall interaction}

-In this study, tissue is assumed be rigid; thus, the Dirichlet boundary condition is applied for the interface between plasma and tissue, $\Gamma_{23}$, that is, considering the fixed vessel wall.
+In this study, tissue is assumed be rigid; thus, the Dirichlet boundary condition for the velocity is applied at the interface between plasma and tissue, $\Gamma_{23}$, that is, considering the fixed vessel wall.
 Because oxygen transport is handled by the mixture formulation, we use the boundary data immersion (BDI) method~\cite{Weymouth2011}, which also applies the phase mixture formulation.
 The governing equations for the fluid and solid (or rigid) are given

 To apply the BDI method, the momentum equations are rewritten using integration during a time interval $\tau\in[t', t]$:

 where $\cdot|_{t}$ denotes the quantity at time $t$.
 Considering the phase mixture average using the phase indicator function for the tissue phase, $\psi_3$, the above equations become